 Some days, you simply get out the wrong side of bed.
 You wake up feeling grumpy, flat or out of sorts — often for no apparent reason.

 Or maybe there’s one particular emotion that hangs around you all the time like an unwanted companion — anger, anxiety or depression perhaps?

 One thing is for certain.
-Whether negative emotions are intermittent or regular visitors, the natural tendency is to resist them — to push them away.
+Whether negative emotions are intermittent or regular visitors, the natural tendency is to resist them — to want to push them away.

-But what if the negative emotions you are experiencing are NOT the primary cause of your suffering?
+But what if the negative emotions you experience are NOT the primary cause of suffering?

 What if your resistance to them is the main culprit?

 What would happen to your sadness if you embraced it instead of pushing it away?
 Would it affect you as much if you didn’t mind it being there?

 Sure, it might still feel unpleasant but the truth is that it’s the story we attach to certain emotions that adds fuel to the fire and heightens our suffering.